SAI-Lab-NYU/WSVD/README.md

 # Step 1: Download cache files to wsvd/cache_file
 bash use_cache/download_cache.sh

-# Step 2: Run WSVD + QAT scripts that use cache
+# Step 2: Run WSVD QAT scripts that use downloaded cache
 #
 # In each shell script, replace the placeholders at the top:
 # - Set export HF_HOME='path_to_huggingface'